bup/bup/note/main.md

-* The deduplication granularity can now be changed by a new `bup.split.files` configuration option which defaults to `legacy:13` (the current behavior), but should probably be set to a higher value like `legacy:16` in new repositories (say via `git-config --file REPO/config bup.split.files legacy:16`).
+* The deduplication granularity can now be changed by a new `bup.split.files` configuration option which defaults to `legacy:13` (the current behavior), but should probably be set to a higher value like `legacy:15` or `legacy:16` in new repositories (say via `git-config --file REPO/config bup.split.files legacy:16`).
 The default for new repositories will eventually be raised.
 See `bup-config`(5) for additional information.

 * `bup` will split directories when `bup.split.trees` is `true`.
 This